 Here are a few things to know before you start.

-Code your own templates do not include drag-and-drop content blocks.
-Use Mailchimp’s template language to add repeatable and variant content blocks to your custom-coded template.
+Custom-coded email templates do not include drag-and-drop content blocks.
+Use Mailchimp’s template language to add editable regions to your custom-coded emails.

-Our responsive templates will not constrain images that are not in an Image, Image Group, Image Card, or Image + Caption content block.
-Large images added to a text block may stretch your layout when viewed on mobile.
+Our responsive layouts and templates will constrain images that are in an Image, Image Group, Image Card, or Image + Caption content block only.
+Large images added to a text block may stretch your design when viewed on mobile.

 Content block types